toonarmycaptain/dionysus/CONTRIBUTING.md

 Document.

-Use [typehints](https://docs.python.org/3/library/typing.html).
+Use [type hints](https://docs.python.org/3/library/typing.html).
 This can be invaluable for avoiding/finding bugs!

 ## Documentation